Author Archives: Roofing SEO Webmasters

 When it comes to landing pages, your header must instantly convey what the page is all about.
 The best headers focus on the potential client’s benefit, establishing their stake in the future offer.

-An Effective Roofing Landing Immediately Draws the Eyes to the H1 Header.
+An Effective Roofing Landing Page Immediately Draws the Eyes to the H1 Header.

 A compelling header communicates the main purpose of the page and draws the eye to your offer’s starting point.